Roisin-Fallon/Sorting_Algorithms/README.md

 <b> Asymptotic Notations </b>

 Asymptotic Notations are languages that allow us to analyze an algorithm’s running time by identifying its behavior as the input size for the algorithm increases.
-This is also known as an algorithm’s growth rate.
-[9]
+This is also known as an algorithm’s growth rate [9].

 The 3 asymptotic notations that will be discussed in terms of time complexity: